eduvpn/macos/ReadMe.md

 ### Notes

-The helper will only run binaries that are signed by me.
+The helper will only run binaries that are signed.
+This is automatically done with a run script during the build process.

-    $ codesign -f -s "Mac Developer: Johan Kool (2W662WXNRW)" /Users/jkool/Developer/Egeniq/eduvpn-macos/openvpn-2.4.4-openssl-1.0.2k/openvpn

 To verify code signing and priviliged helper settings use the SMJobBlessUtil.py tool.